fgeorgatos/HPCBIOS/HPCBIOS_2012-96.rst

 .. note::

-  The current form of the policy currently is x86-oriented yet does not specify 32 bit vs 64 bit version, though it is expected that the native architecture of a given system (typically 64 bits) is supported as the default target, while the other is optional but desired to have (typically 32 bits).
+  The present form of the policy currently is x86-oriented, yet it does not specify 32 bit vs 64 bit versions, though it is expected that the native architecture of a given system (typically 64 bits) is supported as the default target;
+  meanwhile the other is optional but desired to have (typically 32 bits).